Home >

 If the certificate you've obtained is especially vital for the industry or company, include it as part of your name within the resume headline.

-Key hard skills and soft skills for your manager in training resume
+Key hard skills and soft skills for your manager-in-training resume

-At the top of any recruiter manager in training checklist, you'd discover a list of technical competencies, balanced with personal skills.
+At the top of any recruiter manager-in-training checklist, you'd discover a list of technical competencies, balanced with personal skills.

 Hard or technical skills are your opportunity to show how you meet the essential responsibilities of the role.
 The ability to use a particular job-crucial technology or software would also hint to recruiters whether you'd need a prolonged period of on-the-job training - or you'd fit right in the job.